 Over the past years, there used to be two types of 12 inch laptops on the market: the affordable ones, with decent features, but low-power hardware, and the premium ones, with almost anything you’d want, but pricey.

 In the meantime, that has somewhat changed, as most of the once affordable 12 inchers have been discontinued, or were pushed towards the smaller 11.6 inch standard, as those slightly more compact devices are cheaper to manufacture.
 At the same time, the premium entries have grown a bit, towards 12.5 and even 13.3 inch standards.

-Thus, while we’re going to talk about the remaining 12 inchers in this article, you should also see my post on 11.6 inch laptops and tablets, this list of compact and affordable Chromebooks if you’re looking for some good budget options, or this other post on 13.3 inch notebooks and ultrabooks, if you want a larger range of products to choose from.
+Thus, while we’re going to talk about the remaining 12 inchers in this article, you should also see my post on 11.6 inch laptops and tablets, this list of compact and affordable Chromebooks if you’re looking for some good budget options, or this other post on 13.3 inch ultrabooks and ultra-portable laptops, if you want a larger range of products to choose from.
 But not before going through this post, of course, as you came here looking for a 12 inch laptop after all.

 The convertible 12/12.5 inch mini laptops

 While there are a few standard, classic laptops in this segment, most 12 inch notebooks these days pack touchscreens and some sort of a convertible form factor, which allows us to use them as regular laptops, as tablets, or as different things in between.
 ON top of that, most of the devices mentioned in this chapter are slim, light and powerful enough to bear the “ultrabook” branding, and you can find out more about ultrabooks from my other mobile-technology focused website, Ultrabookreview.com .
 Anyway, enough with, let’s get to the examples already.

 Lenovo ThinkPad Twist – the “affordable” option